geode-sdk/mods/mods-v2/sofabeddd.colored_icon_kit/about.md

 - Hopefully finally fixed the bug that renders your own glow when it shouldn't.
 - Undid the fix for pressing escape in the icon kit since it broke whenever you tried to select colors multiple times.

+## v1.0.5
+- Fixed bug rendering glow in the icon kit regardless of if you had it enabled or not.

 ## Additional Info
 *please submit any bugs you may find to the issues tab in the github repository or directly to me on discord @sofabeddd, thanks :)*